 Inferior Vena Cava

-The inferior vena cava (IVC, also known as the posterior vena cava) is a large diameter vein that is located posterior to the abdominal cavity and runs alongside of the right side of the vertebral column (thus making it a retroperitoneal structure), with the aorta lying laterally on the left of the IVC.
+The inferior vena cava (IVC, also known as the posterior vena cava) is a large diameter vein that is located posterior to the abdominal cavity and runs along the right side (thus making it a retroperitoneal structure), with the aorta lying laterally on the left of the IVC.
 Embryologically, the IVC is formed by the confluence of the left and right common iliac veins at the L5 vertebral level.
 It has anastomoses with the azygos vein system (running along the right side of the vertebral column) and the venous plexuses next to the spinal cord.

 There are other veins that drain into the IVC along its course before it passes through the diaphragm at the caval hiatus at the T8 level.
 The IVC has a short intra-thoracic course before draining into the right atrium from the lower, backside of the heart.